kinvolk/lokomotive/docs/how-to-guides/ingress-with-contour-metallb.md

 To set up HTTP load balancing, we need the following:

-* A Lokomotive cluster accessible via `kubectl` deployed on Packet.
+* A Lokomotive cluster accessible via `kubectl` [deployed on Packet](../quickstarts/packet.md).

 * IPv4 address pools for MetalLB to allocate — one address per LoadBalancer Service.

-## Estimated Time

-This how-to guide is expected to take about 15 minutes.
+On Packet, you need to create [Public Elastic IPs](https://support.packet.com/kb/articles/elastic-ips).

 ## Steps